 Skip to content

-We recognise our responsibility, as a landowner and developer, to play a central role in the reconciliation process with Traditional Owners and First Peoples in Victoria.
+We recognise our responsibility as a landowner, developer and agency of the State Government of Victoria to play a central role in the reconciliation process with Traditional Owners and First Peoples in Victoria.

 Our vision for reconciliation